LucGra/bagsonplanes/README.md

 # bagsonplanes
-Simple web app to track carry on bag sizes for airlines
+Simple web app to track carry-on bag and personal item sizes for airlines